Hormonal acne, which foods should be avoided?

 Yes, refined cereals have a high glycemic index and can worsen hormonal acne.
 It is better to consume whole grains and whole cereals.

-Saturated fats and trans fatty acids: what impact do they have on hormonal acne?
+Saturated fats and trans fatty acids: what impact on hormonal acne?

 Saturated fats and trans fatty acids can cause inflammation and worsen hormonal acne.
 It is recommended to favor unsaturated fats.